Ganoine

-Ganoine or ganoin is a glassy, often multi-layered mineralized tissue that covers the scales, cranial bones and fin rays in some non-teleost ray-finned fishes, such as gars, bichirs, and coelacanths.
+Ganoine or ganoin is a glassy, often multi-layered mineralized tissue that covers the scales, cranial bones and fin rays in some non-teleost ray-finned fishes, such as gars and bichirs, as well as lobe-finned coelacanths.
 It is composed of rod-like, pseudoprismatic apatite crystallites, with less than 5% of organic matter.
 Existing fish groups featuring ganoin are bichirs and gars, but ganoin is also characteristic of several extinct taxa.
 It is a characteristic component of ganoid scales.

 Ganoine is an ancient feature of ray-finned fishes, being found for example on the scales of stem group actinopteryigian Cheirolepis.
 While often considered a synapomorphic character of ray-finned fishes, ganoine or ganoine-like tissues are also found on the extinct acanthodii.

 It has been suggested that ganoine is homologous to tooth enamel in vertebrates or even considered a type of enamel.
 Ganoine indeed contains amelogenin-like proteins and has a mineral content similar to that of tetrapod tooth enamel.